levimaaia/emailler/README-emailler.md

   - Tag - Shows `T` if the message is tagged.
   - Read/Unread/Deleted - Shows `*` if the message is new (unread).
 Shows `D` if the message is marked to be deleted.
-  - From, To, Date and Subject) for 18 messages at a time.
+  - From, Date and Subject headers

+18 messages may be shown on the summary screen.
+If the mailbox has more than 18 messages there will be multiple screens.

 Main menu commands: